 What is a private marketplace (PMP)?

-To understand what does private marketplace mean for advertisers, let's first start with definitions:
+To understand pmp advertising meaning for advertisers, let's first start with definitions:

 PMP private marketplace is a customized programmatic private auction based on exclusive invitations for a number of selected demand and supply partners.
-Within the private marketplace, premium publishers can choose certain inventory and offer it to a specific group of buyers.
+Premium publishers can choose certain inventory within the private marketplace and offer it to a specific group of buyers.
 Advertisers, on the other side, get better ad fraud protection and brand safety.
 We’ll explore their benefits in more detail later on, and now let’s point out a place of the PMP marketplace within the programmatic ecosystem.

-As we already know what is a private marketplace, let’s make it clear that a programmatic private marketplace is a variation of real-time bidding auctions.
+As we already know what a private marketplace is, let’s make it clear that a programmatic private marketplace is a variation of real-time bidding auctions.

-The buyers join the auction via invitation and then bid on suggested inventory just like in open RTB.
-The priority of PMP deals is usually higher than of an open marketplace, which allows advertisers to get access to premium inventories before they reach open auction.
-It is also considered a part programmatic direct advertising which includes preferred deals and programmatic guaranteed.
-However, there is a difference, as other direct deals usually don’t involve auction and usually imply a fixed price.
+The buyers join the auction via invitation and then bid on suggested inventory, just like in open RTB.
+The priority of PMP deals is usually higher than that of an open marketplace, which allows advertisers to get access to premium inventories before they reach an open auction.
+It is also considered a part of programmatic direct advertising, which includes preferred deals and programmatic guaranteed.
+However, there is a difference, as other direct deals usually don’t involve an auction and usually imply a fixed price.

-PMP marketplace is different from an open marketplace where every advertiser has access to all the inventory from supply partners without the need for invitations.
-While supporting the benefits of programmatic advertising, private marketplace allows advertisers to reserve the inventory before publishers start selling it on the open RTBs.
+PMP marketplace is different from an open marketplace, where every advertiser has access to all the inventory from supply partners without the need for invitations.
+While supporting the benefits of programmatic advertising, the private marketplace allows advertisers to reserve the inventory before publishers start selling it on the open RTBs.

 Private marketplace online advertising unites the benefits of both direct deals and RTB auctions.
-Direct deals include higher transparency of ad placement and pricing as well as high-quality inventory.
-RTB auctions, on the other side, provide the automatization of trading processes, which saves lots of time and effort to both parties.
+Direct deals include higher transparency of ad placement and pricing and high-quality inventory.
+On the other hand, RTB auctions automate trading processes, saving lots of time and effort for both parties.

 What is private marketplace advertising and why is it popular?

-Now that we have a private marketplace definition, we can easily give an answer to the question like “how does private marketplace work?”
-So, it is time to investigate why more and more advertisers are choosing this auction model.
+Now that we have a pmp definition in advertising, we can easily give an answer to the question, “How does private marketplace work?”
+So, it is time to investigate what is PMP in advertising and why more and more advertisers are choosing this auction model.

 When RTBs and automated auctions started to dominate the digital advertising industry, some of the cons of open exchanges became apparent.
-Worries about ad fraud and transparency pushed marketers towards private marketplace media trading with premium inventory and high-quality advertising campaigns powered by first-party data.
+Worries about ad fraud and transparency pushed marketers towards PMP media trading with premium inventory and high-quality advertising campaigns powered by first-party data.

 Although open RTBs have long been considered the most widespread type of programmatic, PMPs are getting more and more popular each year.
-According to Emarketer, private marketplace digital display ad spending will surpass open exchanges by almost $2 billion by 2021.
-This trend is observed not only for display advertising, but also for other formats — mobile, video, radio, and TV.
-The main point is, PMPs help to overcome numerous challenges associated with reach limitations.
+According to Emarketer, 14% of advertisers and 33% of publishers claim that PMP advertising is the trend, defining advertisers’ programmatic strategies for Q3 2023.
+This trend is observed not only for display advertising but also for other formats — mobile, video, radio, and TV.
+The main point is that PMPs help to overcome numerous challenges associated with reach limitations.

 Oleg Sokolan, Director of Demand at Admixer explains the idea and provides an example: